-Are you someone who had been looking for a Screen Resolution Guide?
-Let us not waste more time.
+Are you someone who had been looking for a screen resolution guide?
+Then let us not waste more time and proceed below.

 When choosing an HDMI or DisplayPort capable device to connect with your computer make sure that they have at least 1920 x 1080 pixels (Full HD) so if possible match these specifications when upgrading from an old kit.